playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 > While this code works, there's a silent-yet-deadly bug present.
 While we'll explain what that bug is within our ["Partial DOM Application"](/posts/ffg-fundamentals-transparent-elements) chapter, I'll give you a hint: It has to do with conditionally rendering the `File` component instead of the `li` element.

-# Challenge
+# Challenge {#challenge}

 In our last chapter's challenge, we started to create dropdown file structure sidebar components.

 ![A sidebar with collapsible menu items](../ffg-fundamentals-intro-to-components/sidebar.png)

-We did this by hardcoding each of our `ExpandableDropdown` components as individual tags:
+We did this by hard-coding each of our `ExpandableDropdown` components as individual tags:

 <!-- tabs:start -->